 “This is Angola.”
 We heard this phrase a lot after we took a direct flight from Addis Ababa, Ethiopia to arrive in Luanda, Angola.
-The phrase was uttered at the moments when the situation facing us was completely inexplicable.
+While you travel in Angola, this phrase is uttered at the moments when the situation facing you is utterly inexplicable.

 Luanda: Day One